osfarm/lexicon-rest-api/README.md

 # Lexicon REST API

 _Note: this project is a web interface for [Lexicon](https://github.com/osfarm/lexicon).
-Please consult it if you wish to contribute to the database._
+Please consult its repository if you wish to contribute to the database._

-## Get started
+## I. Get started

 ### 1. Clone the repo